ywxt/ywxt.github.io/books/our-secret-base/src/chapter_2.md

 "Of course."

-The uncle left in a hurry, leaving the boy with a backpack, staring at the sign in front of the school that read "Baiyue Town Experimental Middle School," feeling anxious.
+The uncle left in a hurry, leaving the boy with a backpack, staring at High sign in front of the school that read "Baiyue Town Experimental High School," feeling anxious.

 As he built up his courage and followed the instructions of the security guard, he found the second-grade office along the stairs.